dlk3/udm-hacks/ntopng-udm-fedora/README.md

 3. Exit the ntopng container shell with the `exit` command or by pressing Ctrl-D.

-4. Restart the container with these commands:<br /><br />`podman stop ntopng`<br />`podman start ntopng`
+4. Restart the container with this command:<br /><br />`podman restart ntopng`

 5. When you reconnect your browser you will be able to login using the default `admin` userid and `admin` password, which you will promptly be prompted to change.